-Bella Ellwood-Clayton was born in Melbourne, Australia; daughter of avant garde composer and playwright Syd Clayton (for a description of Clayton’s work see or, for a list of his plays see ).
+Bella Ellwood-Clayton was born in Melbourne, Australia; daughter of avant garde composer and playwright Syd Clayton.
 At a young age, Bella moved to Vancouver, Canada.
-Here she spent most of her childhood and high school years.
-Bella modeled at Carol Jackson Modeling Agency, taking part in fashion shows, television commercials, and magazine photoshoots.
+During high school Bella modeled at Carol Jackson Modeling Agency, taking part in fashion shows, television commercials, and magazine photoshoots.

 In 2000 Bella was offered a full PhD scholarship.
-She then conducted an ethnography in the central Philippines about young women 's sexual and reproductive health.
-As the Philippines is the texting (SMS) capital of the world, her research followed suit.
-Bella became regarded as an international mobile phone expert, speaking about love and technology at conferences in Asia, Europe, America and Australia and publishing her work in a number of prestigious academic anthologies.
-She also taught undergraduate classes about mobile telephony at Hallym University, in Korea.
+She conducted an ethnography in the central Philippines about young women 's sexual and reproductive health.
+As the Philippines is the texting capital of the world, her research followed suit.
+Bella became regarded as an international mobile phone expert, speaking about love and technology at conferences in Asia, Europe, America and Australia, teaching undergraduate classes about mobile telephony in Korea, and publishing her work in a number of prestigious academic anthologies.

 To have Dr Bella speak at your organization, conference, television or radio program,